mongodb/js-bson/docs/upgrade-to-v5.md

 For those that use the BSON library on Node.js, there is no change - the BSON APIs will still return and accept instances of Node.js `Buffer`.
 Since we no longer depend on the `Buffer` web shim for compatibility with browsers, in non-Node.js environments a `Uint8Array` will be returned instead.

 This allows the BSON library to be more platform independent while keeping its behavior consistent cross platform.
-The `Buffer` shim served the library well but brought in more than was necessary for the concerns of the code here.

 #### APIs impacted